Let’s get this out of the way: I’m going to say “vagina” a lot in this post. Also “cervix” and “menstrual cycle” and “period.” Prepare yourselves!

 - are produced with harsh chemicals

-- can cause infections in your lady parts
+- can cause yeast/bacterial infections

 - (tampons) deplete the vagina’s natural fluids and bacteria